shabazmotan/Clinical-Analysis/README.md

 Summary

-The purpose was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.
+Compared the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.
 Generated all of the tables and figures needed for the technical report of the clinical study.

 <img width="596" alt="Screenshot 2023-02-08 at 11 23 47 AM" src="https://user-images.githubusercontent.com/119978382/217606378-fa86066c-217c-4b6b-9aa1-a1c76f314e8f.png">